 Monetary Value Variance = Cost of Goods Sold (COGS) in $ - Usage in $

-Percentage Variance = (Variance in $ ÷ Usage in $) x 100
+Variance Percentage= (Variance in $ ÷ Usage in $) x 100

-Step 1: Determine the Cost of Goods Sold
+Determine the Cost of Goods Sold

 Find the Inventory Usage Value

 Inventory Usage = Starting Inventory + Received Product Inventory – Ending Inventory

 In the example, you're calculating the inventory usage of vodka in your bar in January.
-Your beginning inventory is what you have before service begins on January 1st, and your ending inventory is what you have left on January 31st after closing.
+Your beginning inventory is what you have before service begins on January 1st.
+Your ending inventory is what you have left on January 31st after closing.

-You would also need to account for the amount of vodka that you ordered in January, which is your received product inventory.
-Let’s assume that your beginning inventory is 30, your ending inventory is 8, and you ordered 5 bottles of vodka in January:
+You would also need to account for the amount of vodka that you ordered in January.
+That’s your received product inventory.
+Let’s assume that your beginning inventory is 30.
+Your ending inventory is 8.
+And you ordered 5 bottles of vodka in January:

 30 + 5 - 8 = 27 (Inventory Usage)